 Italian Spumoni Cookies: A Festive Twist on the Classic Dessert

 So, here’s the scoop: these cookies take their cues from the classic Italian dessert, Spumoni.
 It all started in Naples and then made its way to the U.S. thanks to Italian immigrants.
 Spumoni is that dreamy layered gelato you’ve heard of, featuring cherry, pistachio, and chocolate (and sometimes vanilla too).
-It quickly became a go-to treat in Italian American homes, especially during holidays or those big family gatherings.
+It quickly became a go-to treat in Italian American homes, especially during holidays.

 And now?
 Yep!
 All that nostalgic flavor is packed into cookie form.
 They’re colorful, cheerful, and honestly, super tasty!